carterdemars/bc-tool-demand-sensing-poc/README.md

 TODO
 - [ ] change buttons to be responsive (i.e. darken with hover and change colour when clicked)
 - [ ] start looking into integration tests?
+- [ ] set up to run in a docker container
+- [ ] create page for viewing uploaded data?